TheBestDucky/SimDemocracyAI/README.md

 # SimDemocracyAI
-A discord bot used for
+A discord bot used for SimDemocracy.

+I have indeed used ChatGPT, tutorials, and other resources to make this.